logscale-contrib/helm-olm/README.md

 * Use the app version from Chart.yaml to pin a version
 * Use image pull policy IfNotPresent
 * Condition monitoring resources on the CRD being present to allow for a boot strap
+* replace "metrics" with 8080 in port definition for the service records